NoroffFEU/development-platforms/web-hosting-case-study.md

 - TB (terabytes)

+For the most part, 1GB will often be sufficient.
+For most websites with text and images, 3-5 GB should be plenty.
+If you except users to download large multimedia files or if more than 500 visitors are expected per day, then you should consider a package with more transfer bandwidth.

 ### Bandwidth

 With Bandwidth feature, you can load your website faster, because loading time can take tme and is the time it takes to transfer different website files.